 Ball heads are the best type of tripod head for general purposes and play a crucial role in my support kit.
 I've been privileged to have the best and have been reluctant to review anything less.
-Reviewing a piece of gear means that I have to use it – and deal with any negative effects that result from using that piece of gear which – including degraded image quality or hampered ability to capture the ideal image.
+Reviewing a piece of gear means that I have to use it – and deal with any negative effects that result from using that piece of gear – including degraded image quality or hampered ability to capture the ideal image.

 Narrowing down the ball heads I'm willing to give a serious try has been rather easy for me, and very few models remain after my quick three step test.